webdevelopment4us/Football_team/README.md

 # Football_team
-webpages created using HTML5 and CSS3.
+A football team webpage created using HTML5 and CSS3.